graphops/file-hosting-service/README.md

 ### Leecher

-Essential
+Minimal
-- [ ] Use IPFS client to cat the file (in bytes),
+- [x] Use IPFS client to cat the file (in bytes),
-- [ ] Parse bytes into a subfile yaml file, fit into a subfile struct,
+- [x] Parse bytes into a subfile yaml file, fit into a subfile struct,
-- [ ] Grab the magnet link from subfile.yaml and start torrent leeching
+- [ ] Grab the magnet link from subfile.yaml
+- [ ] Start a torrent client and start leeching using the magnet link

 Optional
 - [ ] Validate IPFS against extra input to make sure it is the target file

+### Seeder

+Minimal
+- [ ] Take a file creation arg and generate a magnet link for the file living at `file_path`
+- [x] populate a subfile struct
+- [x] convert subfile to yaml, containing magnet link and other metadata info
+- [x] add subfile.yaml to ipfs using IPFS client
+- [ ] log out the newly generated ipfs hash of subfile.yaml
+- [ ] Start a torrent client
+- [ ] Start seeding configured subfiles including the ones just created

+Optional
+- [ ] Whitelist a particular torrent peer

 ### CLI Usage